-- 8.1 recognises the employer as a partner in education; - 8.2 acknowledges that certain responsibilities and authorities are vested in the employer through legislation, and serves his or her employer to the - best of his or her ability; - 8.3 refrains from discussing confidential - and official matters with unauthorised persons.

-8.4 must inform and declare his or her business interests to the employer prior executing them.
+- 8.1 recognises the employer as a partner in education; - 8.2 acknowledges that certain responsibilities and authorities are vested in the employer through legislation, and serves his or her employer to the best of his or her ability; - 8.3 refrains from discussing confidential and official matters with unauthorised persons. - 8.4 Refrains from employing any unqualified and/or unregistered person to provide education to learners in a formal institution/schools in the Republic of South Africa; - 8.5 refrains from assuming any form of employment where s/he is required as part of her/his job description to interact with learners without registering with Council; and - 8.6 must inform and declare his or her business interests to the employer prior executing them.